 If you’re responsible for at least one child or young person, you may qualify for Child Tax Credit.
 Tax credits are payments from the Government.

 As well as Child Tax Credit, you may be able to apply for Working Tax Credit if you work but have a low income.

 Call Inland Revenue on 0845 300 3900 for an information pack and to check if you can receive Tax Credits.
 You can also use the online Tax Credits Calculator to work out how much money you could be entitled to.

 The government provides a childcare calculator for you to get an estimate of how much you could get to help pay for approved childcare.
-As well as up to 15 and 30 hours free childcare it also calculates if you might be eligible for Tax Credits, Universal Credits, Tax-Free Childcare, Childcare Vouchers or help whilst you study.
+As well as 15 and 30 hours childcare it also calculates if you might be eligible for Tax Credits, Universal Credits, Tax-free Childcare, Childcare Vouchers or help whilst you study.

 Check if there are any additional costs to pay.
 This could include milk, food, nappies, late collection and registration fees.